realA10001986/Time-Circuits-Display/README.md

 An optional topic the TCD subscribes to in order to display messages on the *Last Time Departed* display.

-##### &#9193; Publish time travel and alarm events
+##### &#9193; Publish time travel events

-Check this if you want the TCD to send notifications on time travel and alarm through [MQTT](#home-assistant--mqtt).
+Check this if you want the TCD to send notifications on time travel through [MQTT](#home-assistant--mqtt).

+Note: If this option is checked, the TCD will send out time travel notifications through MQTT only, and no longer through [BTTF-Network](#connecting-props-wirelessly-bttf-network-bttfn).
+Please see [here](#mqtt-vs-bttfn) for details.

+##### &#9193; Publish alarm events

+Check this if you want the TCD to send notifications on alarm through [MQTT](#home-assistant--mqtt).

-Note: If this option is checked, the TCD will send out such notifications through MQTT only, and no longer through [BTTF-Network](#connecting-props-wirelessly-bttf-network-bttfn).
+Note: If this option is checked, the TCD will send out alarm notifications through MQTT only, and no longer through [BTTF-Network](#connecting-props-wirelessly-bttf-network-bttfn).
 Please see [here](#mqtt-vs-bttfn) for details.

 ##### &#9193; Enhanced Time Travel notification